 Danny DeVito is John Leary, a professional clown, whose wife's death in a car accident has left him to care for his two young boys.
 Loving, but useless at the daily job of fathering, the ...
 See full summary »

-Robert J. Steinmiller Jr.,
+Robert J. Steinmiller Jr.

 When Nicole met David; handsome, charming, affectionate, he was everything.
 It seemed perfect, but soon she sees that David has a darker side.
 And his adoration turns to obsession, their dream into a nightmare, and her love into fear.

 A man suspects his girlfriend of being unfaithful.
-So he sends her a letter, but than finds out that he was wrong.
-He has 24 hours to stop the package, prevent a disaster, and fall in love.
+So he sends her a letter, but then finds out that he was wrong.
+He has twenty-four hours to stop the package, prevent a disaster, and fall in love.
 The only problem is the delivery man will not stop until the package has been delivered.Written by

 2 of 2 people found this review helpful.